HeyGen Video GPT – AI video generator for effortless creation

 Provide your topic, choose the tone (friendly, professional, etc.), and add any relevant details, such as a URL, if needed.

 Preview the generated script and make any necessary edits.
-You can regenerate the script if you’re not completely happy with the result.
+You can regenerate the script if you’re not completely satisfied with the result.

 Once your script is ready, let the AI create the video with avatars, visuals, and voice-overs that match your chosen style.